BDC Hamburger Icon

 Did You Know?Did you know

 The Posh-SSH module allows you to carry out many different SFTP operations, like adding new files and deleting and retrieving existing ones.
 PowerShell's versatility doesn't stop here.
-It's also possible to manage IIS application pools and sync folders with PowerShell.
+It's also possible to manage Internet Information Services application pools and sync folders with PowerShell.

 If all goes well, you’ll be returned to the console.
-If so, you can now use this session with a number of commands.
-For example, if you need to download a file from the SFTP server to your local computer, you can use the Get-SFTPFile function.
+If so, you can now use this session with several commands.
+For example, if you need to download a file from the SFTP server to your local computer, you can use the Get-SFTPFile function:

 $getParams = @{